7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Immediate, visible success

-But meaningful growth rarely feels like that in the beginning.
+But meaningful growth rarely feels that way in the beginning.

 In reality, the early stages of change are often: